Here are some things to consider before developing an add-on for the ServiceM8 Add-on Store, to give it the best chance of approval and success.

 - If an add-on is designed for use in a specific jurisdiction, country, state or province of a region, it should be clear in the add-on’s listing.

-- You may decide to charge for your add-on through ServiceM8’s billing system or manage billing yourself
+- When it comes to charging for the use of your add-on, you can decide to charge for your add-on through ServiceM8’s billing system or manage billing yourself.

 - If your Add-on Store listing is marked as “Free”, but you charge for your add-on externally (i.e. the integration is free, but your product is not), then you must make this clear in the add-on description.